 Station Advisor Jay Korinek and Dearborn Heights City Councilman Ned Apigian interview Elisabeth Sobota-Perry, Director of Human Resources of Dearborn Heights.
 Note: This show can be listened to as a podcast from this website anytime after broadcast: click on Talk Shows--Tuesday Forum--(select date).

-The month of May starts off with a flurry of "important" dates so "Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will have to work hard to keep up.
-The biggest dates are for the Kentucky Derby and Cinco de Mayo, but there will musical nods to May 1st and May 4th.
-Join host DJ Phil Maq on Thursday, May 2, at 10:00AM for his clever and unusual takes on music!
+There are more bugs in the world than people, so it seems most appropriate that they get their own show once a year.
+"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will shine the musical spotlight on some of our favorite--and least favorite insects.
+Join host DJ Phil Maq on Wednesday, August 7, at 10:00AM for his clever and unusual takes on music!

 On April 29 to May 3, 2013, the “Citizen Hearing on Disclosure” was held at the prestigious National Press Club in Washington, DC.
 More than 40 UFO researchers, military witnesses, high ranking political figures and Dr. Edgar Mitchell, the sixth man to walk on the moon, presented 32 hours of testimony before six former Congressional representatives and one Senator.
 In this installment of We Are Not Alone, we will hear a few sound bites from some of these witnesses and the ultimate reaction of the distinguished panel members.